 It is quite common for women to come for an ADHD assessment, and wonder why for a long time they have been suffering from symptoms of anxiety or depression.
 In some situations, they may have accessed different support, experiencing limited success.
 Because the symptoms of hyperactivity and impulsiveness are less likely in women, they may be more difficult to be diagnosed with Adult ADHD.
 Women are more likely to silently suffer from inattentive symptoms, which are more difficult to diagnose, causing anxiety, or feelings of not being good enough.

 The previous ratios in diagnosing ADHD in children were 5 boys to 1 girl.
 This can be one of the reasons why a woman suffering from ADHD is more likely to be diagnosed later in life.
-The ratio in men to women diagnosed with Adult ADHD is about 3:2.
 We need to be mindful that for many years it was thought this condition affects only men and naughty, hyperactive young boys.
 With time and new research available, it will be interesting how the ratios will look in the future.

-2) Women with ADHD present more frequently with inattentive symptoms and these are less obvious compared with hyperactivity
+Women with ADHD present more frequently with inattentive symptoms

 ADHD in women and comorbid conditions